Skip to content

 How loud is 48 dB compared to 64 dB in real-world terms?

 The difference is dramatic.
 At 48 dB (the Honda EU2200i), the generator sounds roughly like a quiet library or a humming refrigerator from across the room.
 At 64 dB (the WEN DF680iX), it sounds closer to a loud conversation or a vacuum cleaner in the next room.
 Because the decibel scale is logarithmic, every 10 dB increase represents approximately a doubling of perceived loudness.
 So 64 dB sounds roughly three to four times louder than 48 dB to the human ear.
 For campground use or residential neighborhoods with noise restrictions, generators under 55 dB are strongly recommended.
 Keep in mind that manufacturer ratings are typically measured at 25% load and 23 feet of distance; at full load or closer proximity, all generators will sound louder.
+For more on quiet generator options, see our quietest generators guide.

 What does parallel capable mean and do I need a special cable?